 What is Heartworm Disease?

-Click here to watch a Video on Heart Worm Disease
+Click here to watch a Video on Heartworm Disease

-Where it is prevalent?
+Where is it prevalent?

 Is it preventable?